Foundations

 An interface is the surface users interact with.
 It shows data from the database and accepts input that changes the database.

-Server-rendered (PHP) Server builds complete HTML, sends to browser Case portal, Praxis, TradeCraft
+Server-rendered (PHP) Server builds complete HTML, sends to browser TradeCraft, Research Archive, Support, Praxis

-Hybrid (Next.js) Server renders initial HTML, React takes over for interactivity Trailer rental
+Hybrid (Next.js) Server renders initial HTML, React takes over for interactivity BENED Trailers

 Neither is "better."
 PHP is simpler for content-heavy sites.
-Next.js is better when you need complex interactivity (drag-and-drop, real-time updates, etc).
+Next.js is better when you need complex interactivity (search filters, booking calendars, real-time availability).
+Use the right tool for the job.

 This is where "code" lives.
 An API call is just: